openstream/wp-admin-update-notice/README.md

 # Overview and Setup

-This plugin will enable you to customize the email notification that WordPress sends when automatically updating to a new version.
+This plugin will enable you to customize the email notification on success that WordPress sends when automatically updating to a new version.

 After uploading and enabling the plugin you will find a new menu item under `Settings / WP AUN Settings`.